lanl/scico/docs/source/include/blockarray.rst

 The class :class:`.BlockArray` provides a way to combine arrays of different shapes into a single object for use with other SCICO classes.
-A :class:`.BlockArray` consists of a list of :obj:`~jax.numpy.DeviceArray` objects, which we refer to as blocks.
+A :class:`.BlockArray` consists of a list of :class:`jax.Array` objects, which we refer to as blocks.
 A :class:`.BlockArray` differs from a list in that, whenever possible, :class:`.BlockArray` properties and methods (including unary and binary operators like +, -, \*, ...) automatically map along the blocks, returning another :class:`.BlockArray` or tuple as appropriate.
 For example,

   ::